 NEW LIFE CHRISTIAN SCHOOL tries to provide its students with different extra-curricular activities throughout the year.
-These may include intramural sports, ski PE, after school movie time, choir tour, and much more.
-For a student to participate in such events, they cannot be on academic probation (no F's in any class), and they must maintain a good report in the area of discipline.
+These may include intramural sports, ski PE, after school movie time, choir tour, flag football, basketball, drama club, and much more.
+For a student to participate in such events, they cannot be on academic probation (no D's in any class), and they must maintain a good report in the area of discipline.
 A student taking classes at NLCS through the Ala Carte program must be taking the equivalent of two full-time classes to be eligible to participate in extra-curricular activities.